 Hi!
 My name is Sheryl, otherwise known as the Five-Eyed Bookworm.
 I started this blog on December 6, 2013 to share my thoughts about books I’ve read.
 Aside from book reviews, I like to share new book discoveries: new releases or backlists.
 You must be wondering… Why ‘the five-eyed bookworm’ and not seven or eight-eyed?
 Another thing that I love, aside from books, is photography.
 I consider the camera my ‘fifth eye’.
 So how about the other two?
-Oh, I wear glasses.
+That’s because I wear glasses.
 My other interests include traveling, looking at beautiful typography and design, watching movies, trying cooking and baking (sometimes not edible, unfortunately), eating (of course) and creating things.
 I love sunsets, the beach and flowers.
-Plus pizza, coffee and siomai.
-My love for books didn’t start early.
-I discovered them later on and was thrilled to find a wonderful world so different from mine.
+My love for books didn’t start early in childhood.
+I discovered them later on thanks to a wonderful teacher and was thrilled to find a wonderful world so different from mine.
 During college and after graduating, I didn’t read a lot of books (except for my heavy textbooks – boo!) so I am in a state of rediscovering my love for reading.
-I hope I never stop reading again.

 I’m not very particular about the genres of books I read.
 I try to read books from all genres and even children’s books, but my favorite books are mysteries, thrillers, literary, historical, women’s, science, and speculative fiction.
 Throughout the years my preferences have somewhat changed thanks to reading new genres and new authors.
 I am starting to love nonfiction books (especially memoirs and travel books) short stories, graphic novels, and translated fiction (mostly by Japanese authors).
 I love reading books that make me think and stories of lasting interest.
 The most important consideration to make me want to read a book is a GOOD and INTERESTING STORY.
 You can see my favorite books here.
 As to my favorite authors, I have a few: Stephen King, Haruki Murakami, Banana Yoshimoto, Khaled Hosseini, John Grisham, Paulo Coehlo, Dan Brown, Roald Dahl, Stieg Larsson, Markus Zusak, Laura van den Berg, Yoko Ogawa and M.L.
 Stedman.
 I suspect this list will grow longer in the future.